-A. R. Hurson et al., "Enriching STEM Education Through Personalization and Teaching Collaboration," Proceedings of the 2011 IEEE International Conference on Pervasive Computing and Communications Workshops (PERCOM Workshops), Institute of Electrical and Electronics Engineers (IEEE), Mar 2011.
+A. R. Hurson et al., "Enriching STEM Education through Personalization and Teaching Collaboration," Proceedings of the IEEE International Conference on Pervasive Computing and Communcations Workshops (2011, Seattle, WA), Institute of Electrical and Electronics Engineers (IEEE), Mar 2011.

 Electrical and Computer Engineering

 Missouri University of Science and Technology.
 Intelligent Systems Center

 Biological System Modeling; Collaboration; Employee Welfare; Trajectory; Communities; Education; Materials

 International Standard Book Number (ISBN)